dymnz/ParallelProgramming/as_2/ReadMe.md

     }
 ```

-Idea: Split `start` threads, and avoid "contention".
+Idea: Split `start` among threads, and avoid "contention".
 The splitting is fair because each thread is processing segments with the same length.

 ```
 for (depth = 1; depth < num_city - 1; ++depth) {